ByrumLab/proteoDA/README.md

     and instead use GUIs.
 RStudio has a minimal one, explained in the first link above.
 Initially, I mostly used [GitKraken](https://www.gitkraken.com/git-client), which is free
-    with a student license and has some nicer touches (better diff viewing, better branch visualization).
+    with a student license and has some nice touches (better diff viewing, better branch visualization).
 Lately, I’ve just been using the Git functionality in [Visual Studio
     Code](https://code.visualstudio.com/), which also has some nice